Ewicks/advanced-banking-system-proj-3/TESTING.md

 ## Bugs/Problem solving

 - One challenge I faced was passing two variables from one function into another in the same class.
-- To solve this is I returned the two variables in the below function I wanted to pass into calculate_crypto().
+To solve this is I returned the two variables in the below function I wanted to pass into calculate_crypto().
-- I combined both variables in a string with '/' inbetween, which will make it easy for me to sperate the variables once they have been passed into the calculate_crypto() function.
+I combined both variables in a string with '/' inbetween, which will make it easy for me to sperate the variables once they have been passed into the calculate_crypto() function.
-- This allows me to have 1 parameter instead of two in calculate_crypto(), which reduces the amount of overall code.
+This allows me to have 1 parameter instead of two in calculate_crypto(), which reduces the amount of overall code.

-- part of amount_to_invest()
+- part of amount_to_invest() below:
 ```python
 if crypto_type in crypto_List:
     return f'{amount}/{crypto_type}'
     break
 ```
-- when calling the above function I saved the return statement as 'a', which is then passed into the calculate_crypto() function.
+- when calling the above function I saved the return statement as 'a', which is then passed into the calculate_crypto() function as shown below:

 ```python
  a = (user_one_portfolio.amount_to_invest(user_one_balance))
 values = user_one_portfolio.calculate_crypto(a)
 ```

 - From here I used the split method to seperate the varaibles into their original state.
+See this in the below image.

 ```python
 def calculate_crypto(self, crypto_info):